SriPingili/FindMyMentor/README.md

 * App allows Mentees and Mentors to register their profiles and start using the app.
 * Mentees can browse through Mentors profiles and send request to the interested Mentors.
 * Mentors can review the requests and respond to them if interested.
-* App allows real time texting between mentees and Mentors
+* App allows real time texting between Mentees and Mentors

 ### Setup
 **Requirements**